 Jacopo della Quercia

 In print, Jacopo can be found in the New York Times best-seller You Might Be A Zombie and Other Bad News, its follow-up The De-Textbook, and in the #1 Amazon best-seller Game of Thrones versus History.
-He was also featured in the May 2011 "Best of America" global special issue of Reader's Digest and his article translated into more than twenty languages, including Braille.
+He was also featured in the May 2011 "Best of America" global special issue of Reader's Digest and in the Summer/Fall 2016 issue of Folger Magazine.

-Jacopo's novels The Great Abraham Lincoln Pocket Watch Conspiracy and its sequel License to Quill are products of years of research and a love for adventure.
+Jacopo's novels The Great Abraham Lincoln Pocket Watch Conspiracy and License to Quill are products of years of research and a love for adventure.
 He hopes you enjoy them both!

 FOLLOW JACOPO ON TWITTER